datawars-io/dw-api-docs/API v1/lab-launch.md

 ### Authentication

 To authenticate the request, you must provide an `Authorization` header with a valid token.

+The token is an alphanumeric 40-character string.
+It must be kept private, **make sure to NOT expose this token to any customer or user outside of your organization**.

 Contact DataWars' support team to obtain a token.

 ### Payload